risk-first/website/menagerie/Coordination-Risk.md

 ![Coordination Risk](images/generated/coordination-risk.png)

 Earlier, in [Dependency Risk](Dependency-Risk), we looked at various resources (time, money, people, events etc) and showed how we could [Depend On Them](Dependency-Risk), taking on risk.
-Here, however, we're looking at the situation where there is competition for those dependencies:   other parties want to use them in a different way.
+Here, however, we're looking at the situation where there is competition for those dependencies ([Scarcity Risk](Dependency-Risk#Scarcity-Risk):   other parties want to use them in a different way.

 ### Competition